 In the empirical and theoretical research of Frans Vosman I find descriptions of feasible socio-ethical dispositions (‘real-time, here and now morality”, Vosman, 2018, p.13) beyond (implicit compelling) moral claims.

 ‘Minima moralia’ comprises one of the main premises of his work (2018).
 His alertness to obfuscating, implicitly morally laden terminology (of all kinds, care-ethical terminology in itself not excluded, Vosman, 2020) and a broad understanding of contextualization, offer me an anchor point.
 In itself not at all an intellectual home to rest peacefully.
-Rather a means to face contradictions in (moral) theory, empirical questions and also practices, without disregarding the tensions that are thereby revealed.
+Rather a means to face contradictions in (moral) theory, epistemic questions and also practices, without disregarding the tensions that are thereby revealed.

 Contextualization, power and institutions